gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 a channel-based kit.
 However, we do not advise that teams use that pushbot at a competition due to its many flaws.
-The first major flaw is that the pushbot is powered by 2 motors, and as stated above, there isn’t a reason to stay with 2 motors on drivetrain.
+1. The pushbot is powered by 2 motors, and as stated above, there isn’t a reason to stay with 2 motors on drivetrain.
-Secondly, the pushbot has poor top speed and turning ability, given that the gear ratio (40:1 on 4 inch wheels) is half the speed that many teams use.
+2. The pushbot has poor top speed and turning ability, given that the gear ratio (40:1 on 4 inch wheels) is half the speed that many teams use.
-Thirdly, it is not advisable to use direct drive.
+3. It is not advisable to use direct drive.
-However, most if not all of these problems will be solved by using a four-motor drivetrain such as the ones recommended in the Drivetrain guide (Mecanum, 6WD).
+However, most if not all of these problems will be solved by using a four-motor drivetrain such as the ones recommended in the Drivetrain guide (mecanum, 6WD, etc.).
 Therefore, it is recommended for teams to refer to the :doc:`Drivetrain <../robot-design/drivetrains/index>` section and see which drivetrain would fit best for their overall game strategy.

 Passive Intake/Claw → Active Intake
 ===================================
 .. important:: Active intakes (ones with continuous rotational motion)
-    should always be prioritized over passive intakes and grippers because active intakes are much more efficient and effective in picking up common game elements such as balls, cubes, rectangular prisms, etc.
+    should always be prioritized over passive intakes and grippers.

+Active intakes are much more efficient and effective in picking up common game elements such as balls, cubes, and rectangular prisms than claws.
+This has been a widely accepted rule; many Worlds-level robots over the years use intakes.
-The exception is that a claw should be used for irregularly shaped objects that would be impossible to control via intake; for example, the relic in Relic Recovery.
+**The exception** is that a claw should be used for irregularly shaped objects that would be impossible to control via intake; for example, the relic in Relic Recovery.

-Intakes have two major advantages over claws - the first being that intakes can control multiple game elements at a time, and the second being that intakes are indiscriminate at picking up objects, making them much more efficient.
+Intakes have two major advantages over claws.
+1. Intakes can control multiple game elements at a time
+2. Intakes are indiscriminate at picking up objects, making them much more efficient.

 Claws can only pick up one object at a time, and the driver needs to aim the claw at that specific object to grab it.
 With an intake, the driver does not need to focus on one game element -